-This report provides the results of our assessment of noise emissions from the expansion to the Marrickville Metro Shopping Centre.
+This report provides the results of our assessment of noise emissions from the "Preferred Project" plan for the expansion to the Marrickville Metro Shopping Centre.

 Potential environmental noise emissions from the operation of the loading dock, car parks and mechanical plant have been assessed against DECC Industrial Noise Policy criteria and Slepp Disturbance Guidelines.